 And that’s almost everything you need to know about English ivy!
 From interesting facts to a brief care guide, we’ve got your back in making sure you’re well-informed before inviting the newest addition to your plant family into your home.

 At The Bouqs, we don’t just offer English ivy plants; our plant collection is packed with greens that are sure to bring more character to your living space.
-Adopt one of our many potted friends today!Shop All
+Read about our best indoor plants then adopt one of our many potted friends today!Shop All